loveencounterflow/coffeelibre/README.md

 actions lists.
 This means you can write complex macros that e.g. format lots and lots of cells in a spreadsheet and you can still undo the entire transaction with a single `⌘Z` (or `^Z`).

-**Initiating an OOo undo transaction is as easy as saying "OK Uno runtime, please query interface X undo manager supplier doc, get undo manager"**... seriously, though:
+**Initiating an AOO undo transaction is as easy as saying "OK Uno runtime, please query interface X undo manager supplier doc, get undo manager"**... seriously, though:

 ````coffeescript